(view latest updates in Comments below)

 Developing a promotional spot for Gumby.com

-A few months ago, I began work on a promotional spot for Gumby.com.
+In 2013, I began work on a promotional spot for Gumby.com.
 Joe Clokey, the son of Gumby creator, Art Clokey, agreed to let me develop the spot so I began thinking about ideas for a short, clay-animated, old school Gumby animated adventure.
-I came up with several ideas, drew out some storyboards on my iPad, put them all together in Adobe Premiere and created this animatic:
+I came up with several ideas, drew out the storyboards on my iPad, put them all together in Adobe Premiere and created an animatic.
+I tackled the last shot, Shot 10 first.
+It took months to set up, test and shoot.
+Post work, mostly rod removal was completed recently.
+Ultimately, it was decided that this one shot was all that was needed to promote the Gumby website.
+It was included on the recently released 50s Gumby Show DVD.
+Here is a video showing the several stages of the spot.

 Shot 10 Description